 Most women are victims of several social stigmas every day.
 Some of them are crimes of most heinous nature.
 India ranks number 3 in top 10 countries that reported rape in 2015.
 As if this wasn't shameful enough, the fact that 98% of the cases reported were committed by someone known to the victim, is.
 An average of 2~3 rapes happen every hour in India according to The National Crime Records Bureau.
 And yet we still need to hold protest for justice.
 They say, "Justice delayed is Justice denied".
 Why can't there be a better system in place for timely justice!!!
 How many Nirbhayas before our government did something on this!!!

+In our world, more often than not, women are blamed for whatever reason and the Society disregards every atrocity they have been forced to go through.
 Over and over again, the issue of abuse, sexual assault and rape is twisted inside out.
 Women are told not to walk alone or wear the "wrong" clothing, or they are inviting a sexual attack.
 In the aftermath of rape too, women are questioned about what they wore, whether they were drunk and what they did to "provoke" their attacker.
 In the legal system, they're questioned about whether they fought hard enough or whether they sent "mixed signals."
 The message in this and so many other cases is that the burden is on women to prevent rape, rather than on men to not rape.

 The way they dress has nothing to do with these crimes.
 Women get raped.
 Even infants, 1 year old, 2 years old.
 There exists psychopaths and perverts among us.
 Period.